-The usual strategy for creating jobs, in earlier administrations was simply to throw hundreds of billions of Naira into poorly designed job creation projects, such as the now-defunct SUREP; Nigerians need to question the wisdom of injecting billions of Naira as interventions in a money market that are acknowledged by CBN to be suffering from an overhang of Excess Naira!
-These financial interventions generally also included special loan packages with single-digit interest rates for the real sector.
-Sadly, the stronger, more compelling attraction of the government's sovereign risk-free borrowings, and the attendant double-digit interest rates have invariably discouraged the banking community from actively supporting SMEs, which are inherently more risk-prone, with competitively priced loans, from which banks earn less yield.
-The question is, how will Buhari's Economic Team successfully resolve this traditional systemic contradiction which crowds out the real sector from access to cheap funds, while the CBN ironically, simultaneously, continues to pay double-digit interest rates to borrow excess funds that will simply be sterilised and kept idle.
-Sadly, we will remain a nation of certified mugus(fools) if Buhari allows this brazen 'fraud' to continue.
+The usual strategy for creating jobs, in earlier administrations was simply to throw hundreds of billions of Naira into poorly designed job creation projects, such as the now defunct SUREP; Nigerians need to question the wisdom of injecting billions of Naira as interventions in a money market that is acknowledged by CBN to be suffering from an overhang of Excess Naira!
+These financial interventions generally also included special loan packages with single digit interest rates for the real sector.
+Sadly, the stronger, more compelling attraction of government's sovereign risk-free borrowings, and the attendant double digit interest rates, have invariably discouraged the banking community from actively supporting SMEs, which are inherently more risk prone, with competitively priced loans, from which banks earn less yield.
+The question is, how will Buhari's Economic Team successfully resolve this traditional systemic contradiction which crowds out the real sector from access to cheap funds, while the CBN ironically, simultaneously, continues to pay double digit interest rates to borrow excess funds that will simply be sterlised and kept idle.
+Sadly, we will remain a nation of certified 'mugus' if Buhari allows this brazen 'fraud' to continue.

-So how will Buhari redress such barefaced financial extortion for this category of largely voiceless, small-time businesses?
-Instructively, with facilitated access to cheaper funds, over 15million registered micro-enterprises nationwide can become adequately empowered to individually create at least one additional job to make a significant dent on the current intimidating tower of unemployment, and therefrom provide a sustainable livelihood for millions of Nigerian families and reduce poverty nationwide.
+So how will Buhari redress such barefaced financial extortion for this category of largely voiceless, small time businesses.
+Instructively, with facilitated access to cheaper funds, over 15million registered micro enterprises nationwide can become adequately empowered to individually create at least one additional job to make a significant dent on the current intimidating tower of unemployment, and there from provide sustainable livelihood for millions of Nigerian families and reduce poverty nationwide.

 Furthermore, in our present austere dispensation, with low crude oil prices and average annual federal budgets of about N5Tn, there would barely be anything left over after deduction of recurrent expenses, to fund those capital projects which would normally create job opportunities and enhance social welfare.
 So, unless Buhari's government increases the oppressive burden of debt, with the attendant seemly punitive cost of borrowing, Nigerians will inevitably be disappointed if they expect any significant improvement in social infrastructure.